HyrumHansen/math4610/task9.md

 ### Question 4:

 Jacobi iteration was implemented to find the solution to a linear system of equations for square diagonally dominant matrices.
 To demonstrate the function's behavior, jacobi() prints the current x vector each iteration.
+This function was tested against numpy's np.linalg.solve() to confirm the validity of the solution.
 Here is an example of the function's usage:

 ```python
 import matrixOperations as MO